Separating Ansatz Discovery from Deployment on Larger Problems: Reinforcement Learning for Modular Circuit Design: Background

 \subsection{Variational Quantum Algorithms}

 Variational Quantum Algorithms (VQAs)~\citep{cerezo_2021} are a class of hybrid quantum-classical methods designed to solve optimization and simulation tasks.
 These algorithms employ a parametrized quantum circuit, referred to as the \textit{ansatz}, whose parameters are iteratively adjusted by a classical optimizer to minimize a problem-dependent cost function.
 The goal is to obtain an optimized ansatz capable of generating the solution to the target problem.
 VQAs are particularly well-suited for near-term quantum hardware, as their shallow circuit structure enhances robustness against environmental noise and the effects of limited coherence times.
+Nevertheless, VQAs remain heuristic in nature, and there is no known guarantee of a scalable computational advantage over classical optimization algorithms.

 A prominent example of a VQA is the Variational Quantum Eigensolver (VQE)~\citep{peruzzo_2014, tilly_2021}, which has been extensively adopted in quantum chemistry~\citep{cao_2019, mcclean_2016}.
 VQE estimates the ground state energy of a target Hamiltonian $H$ by preparing a quantum state $\ket{\psi(\theta)}$ through a parametrized circuit and minimizing the expectation value $\langle \psi(\theta) | H | \psi(\theta) \rangle$.
 On real quantum hardware, this expectation value is not directly available but must instead be estimated empirically via repeated circuit executions and measurements: